 The following screen shows the SIP entity for Communication Manager which is configured as an Evolution Server.
 This SIP Entity is used for the SIP Trunk.
 The FQDN or IP Address field is set to the IP address of the interface on Communication Manager that will be providing SIP signalling.
-Set the Location to that defined for Communication Manager in Section 6.3 and the Time Zone to the appropriate time zone.
+Set the Location to that defined in Section 6.3.